Fellowship-of-turing/Namsor_2.1_api/source/index.md

 -   All endpoints return JSON containing either an object or a nested array of objects.
 -   Currently certain NamSor API endpoints use nested object structures in their query body and / or responses, please refer yourself to the corresponding code example.
 -   Certain API response code examples have been truncated in order to improve readability.
 For example the countriesOriginTop, ethnicitiesTop and matchCandidates Array fields have been reduced to 2 elements in length.
 -   Be aware that data in the code examples have been URL encoded into the corresponding ASCII code characters when necessary, for example "谢晓亮" is replaced by "%E8%B0%A2%E6%99%93%E4%BA%AE".
+URLs cannot contain spaces or non-ASCII characters.
+When making GET requests to the API use URL encoding to convert non-ASCII characters into a format that can be transmitted over the internet.

 <h3 id="privacy">Privacy</h3>